alisa0705/Recommendation-for-Data-Scientist-Interview-Preparation/README.md

-# Alisa_Project4: Youtube Recommendation for Data Scientist Interview Preparation
+# Alisa_Project4:Youtube Recommendation for Data Scientist Interview Preparation

 The aim of this project is to create a microservice that returns a JASON payload, and also performs continuous integration(CI) through Github actions as well as deploy change (CD) through Fast API.